gridsmartercities/python-serverless-template/README.md

 ## Project Set up

 1. Create a Github repo by clicking on the Github *Use this template* button above.
+2. Clone repository to your computer.
-2. [Create an AWS account][aws-account-create] if you don't have one already.
+3. [Create an AWS account][aws-account-create] if you don't have one already.
-3. Ensure AWS has access to your GitHub account.
+4. Ensure AWS has access to your GitHub account.
     - In your AWS account, go to *Services* and type *codebuild*.
     - In the *Build Projects*, Click the *Create build project* button.
     - Go to the *Source* section, and select *GitHub* as the Source Provider.
     - Ensure *Connect using OAuth* is selected, and click on the *Connect to GitHub* button.
     - Click the *Cancel* button to exit.
 Your AWS account can now access your GitHub account.
-3. Run the *setup-template.yaml* stack to create the CI/CD build projects.
+5. Run the *setup-template.yaml* stack to create the CI/CD build projects.
     - In your AWS account, go to *Services* and type *cloudformation*.
     - In the *Stacks* section, click on the *Create stack* button.
     - In the *Specify Template* section, select *Upload a template file*.